parhamdavari/SnapAuth/README.md

-# AAA Microservice
+# SnapAuth

-> A minimal authentication, authorization, and accounting service built on FusionAuth
+> A minimal authentication layer for FusionAuth that ships with batteries-included defaults

 ## Overview

-Enterprise-grade authentication microservice that provides JWT-based stateless authentication with local role-based access control.
-Built for distributed architectures where consuming services verify tokens independently.
+SnapAuth delivers a ready-to-run authentication backend on top of FusionAuth.
+It exposes a tiny HTTP surface, handles bootstrap, and lets downstream services verify JWTs locally without touching FusionAuth’s admin UI.

 ## Features